Kong/google-marketplace-kong-app/README.md

   So when building `0.14.1` and then `0.14.0` then the track will point to `0.14.0` and installs will not get the latest version.
 - Since within a track there is compatibility, the images for "tester", "deployer", and "postgres" will only be tagged by the track version (Eg. `0.14`).
-Only the Kong-CE image will be tagged by both the track as well as the minor version (Eg. `0.14` and `0.14.1`.
+Only the Kong image will be tagged by both the track as well as the minor version (Eg. `0.14` and `0.14.1`.

 # Basic usage